UCLA-MDSH/ucla-mdsh.github.io/pages/apply.md

 All applicants must apply online and submit application materials via UCLA’s Application for Graduate Admission.
 You will be asked for the program name: Choose “Data Science in Health MDSH”.
 The GRE Code for UCLA is 4837, if you choose to submit these scores.
-Please be sure to fill in all sections (except personal history statement).
+Please be sure to fill in all sections (except Personal Statement, which is optional).
 <br>
 <br>
 You may only apply to one UCLA graduate program at a time.
 If you have already submitted a graduate application to another program, **do not try to submit another application.** Please reach out to us at mdsh.ucla.edu to have your existing application transferred to the MDSH.